Benjamin Disraeli: 1880 election

 Disraeli's health continued to fail through 1879.
-Owing to his infirmities, Disraeli was three-quarters of an hour late for the Lord Mayor's Dinner at the Guildhall in November, at which it is customary that the Prime Minister speaks.
-Though many commented on how healthy he looked, it took him great effort to appear so, and when he told the audience he expected to speak to the dinner again the following year, attendees chuckled—Gladstone was then in the midst of his campaign.
-Despite his public confidence, Disraeli recognised that the Conservatives would probably lose the next election, and was already contemplating his Resignation Honours.
+Owing to his infirmities, Disraeli was 45 minutes late for the Lord Mayor's Dinner at the Guildhall in November, at which it is customary that the Prime Minister speaks.
+Though many commented on how healthy he looked, it took him great effort to appear so, and when he told the audience he expected to speak to the dinner again the following year, attendees chuckled.
+Gladstone was then in the midst of his campaign.
+Despite his public confidence, Disraeli recognised that the Conservatives would probably lose the next election and was already contemplating his Resignation Honours.

-Despite this pessimism, Conservatives hopes were buoyed in early 1880 with successes in by-elections the Liberals had expected to win, concluding with victory in Southwark, normally a Liberal stronghold.
+Despite this pessimism, Conservatives' hopes were buoyed in early 1880 with successes in by-elections the Liberals had expected to win, concluding with victory in Southwark, normally a Liberal stronghold.
 The cabinet had resolved to wait before dissolving Parliament; in early March they reconsidered, agreeing to go to the country as soon as possible.
 Parliament was dissolved on 24 March; the first borough constituencies began voting a week later.

 Disraeli took no public part in the electioneering, it being deemed improper for peers to make speeches to influence Commons elections.
 This meant that the chief Conservatives—Disraeli, Salisbury, and India Secretary Lord Cranbrook—would not be heard from.
 The election was thought likely to be close.
-Once returns began to be announced, it became clear that the Conservatives were being decisively beaten.
+Once returns began to be announced, it became clear that the Conservatives were decisively beaten.
 The final result gave the Liberals an absolute majority of about 50.